 Best Restaurants in Orange Beach for Dinner

-Ginny Lane is what I would call a casual-upscale restaurant.
-Here you’ll find live entertainment, a fun atmosphere, and a beautiful waterfront location, with just the right touch of elegance.
+Ginny Lane is casual dining at The Wharf in Orange Beach.
+Here you’ll find live entertainment, a fun atmosphere, and a beautiful waterfront location.
 They serve up fresh, local seafood and Certified Black Angus Beef.